sed-inf-u-szeged/OpenStaticAnalyzer/OpenStaticAnalyzer/java/doc/usersguide/md/CodeDuplicationMetricsRef.md

 **Method/class/package:** ratio of code covered by code duplications in the source code element to the size of source code element, expressed in terms of logical lines of code (non-empty, non-comment lines).

 **Component:** ratio of code covered by code duplications in the component to the size of the component, expressed in terms of logical lines of code (non-empty, non-comment lines).

+#### Clone Risk (CR) {#CR}

+**Clone class:** risk index of the existence of the clone class.
+It is computed as the product of CLLOC, CI, CCO, NCR, and CV.

+**Component:** relative risk index of the existence of code duplications in the component.
+It is computed as the sum of CR of the clone classes in the component, divided by the total logical lines of code (non-empty, non-comment lines) of the component.
+It expresses the risk index projected to a non-empty, non-comment line of code in the component.

 #### Clone Variability (CV) {#CV}